Roasted Potato, Corn, and Leek Chowder

 That’s how I felt about Jess.

 First of all, Jess is smart and funny, which are obviously my favorite human attributes (followed closely by “good hugger” and “not judgy”).
-She’s also shockingly wise for someone her age, and the lady is honest as fuck—a rare trait I find extremely refreshing these days.
+She’s also wonderfully wise for someone her age, and the lady is honest as fuck—a rare trait I find extremely refreshing these days.
 But what really drew me to Jess was how passionate she is about her work, specifically the One Part Plant movement.

 A little backstory.
 After being diagnosed with endometriosis, Jess could barely manage her chronic pain and was headed for a hysterectomy at 33.
 In the hope of avoiding that unhappy fate, she decided to try a plant-based diet at the recommendation of a friend, and that single decision completely changed her life.
 Her pain and the accompanying depression began to fade, her energy returned, and in just six short months, she “got her sparkle back.”
 No surgery necessary.